 SEN Local Offer: A full and in depth explanation of the main areas of SEN, how we support pupils and the answers to many questions that parents/carers may ask.

-SEN Policy: Robert Miles Junior School’s policy and approach to implementing the SEN Code of Practice
+Special Educational Needs Policy 2019: Robert Miles Junior School’s policy and approach to implementing the SEN Code of Practice

 Nottinghamshire County Council Council SEN Information: You will be able to find full information here about all aspects of SEN and what support is available in Nottinghamshire for pupils and families.